TheRaytracers/freecad-povray-render/doc/FAQ.md

   * See instructions in [Quickstart](quickstart.md)
   * Are you sure, that you installed POV-Ray?
   * Does the path to the executable exsist in the settings of the raytracing workbench?
   * Maybe there is an error in your inc file.
-You will get a error window and a err file can be found in the directory of the .pov file.
+You will get a error window and a error file can be found in the directory of the .pov file.
   * If there is a mistake in the pov file, then the macro has a bug.
 Please report the bug (see below), so that other users won't have this problem.